March 2026 Research Symposium

 General Session

-Recent studies have shed light on what some common women’s pathways to jail are, including “tough on crime” policies, prior victimization, poverty, and chronic health/mental health issues.
-In addition to researchers describing recent findings in this area, practitioners will weigh in on how we use this information to slow the growth of the population of women in jails.
+There has been a steadily growing upswing of women entering the CJ system.
+Recent studies have shed light on what some common women’s pathways to jail are, and coupled with empirical evidence, practitioners weigh in on how we use this information to start correcting the surge.

 11:30 a.m. – 12:30 p.m.